 Because of the degree of automation it can create, many have cast AI in a negative light.
 They have envisioned a future where robots and automation will take away jobs from human workers.
 In fact, according to a global survey by PwC, around 37% of the workers are worried about the possibility of losing their jobs on account of automation.

 There is another way of looking at this technology.
 By offering novel ways of doing things, AI may open new lines of business that we cannot conceive of now.
 As per a prediction by Gartner, by 2020, AI will produce more jobs than it displaces.
+That said, AI chatbots are termed to be the guardian angels of business, their knight in shining armor, a technology that adds a modern touch to the already existing operations.

 In addition to creating new jobs, AI will help people do their existing jobs better.
 Many are of the opinion that AI when combined with human intelligence will create superpowers.